80sgreek/react-github-most-stars/README.md

 This, I've been told(read) is a great partner to React.
 As the React components share state it seems like a good idea to use a state management framework form the beginning.

+### Material UI

+I wanted to use a thrid party react component library so that I could create my applications UI as quickly as possible and gain experience of pulling in third party components.
+Using Material UI gave me a lot of common elements out of the box without needing to spend time building common UI elements such as input boxes, headers and cards.

+### Typescript

+After using Typescript recently I'm sold on the advantages of optional typing in JavaScript.
+The code completion allows you to move a lot faster and the need for breakpoints or `console.log` has greatly decreased as these kinds of issues are found at compile time.

 ### CSS Selector / SASS / Specificity